 “There has rarely been a more crucial time to prioritise mental health, and a renewed focus and approach is urgently needed to help people when they need it most.

 Coronavirus has had a significant impact on waiting times, when comparing the figures for August 2020, to the same period the previous year, we found that while the number of people waiting to start specialist psychological therapies fell significantly from 7,198 to 5,208, waiting times increased:

-• The number of people waiting longer than a year increased by 17 per cent, from 729 to 852
+• The number of people waiting longer than a year increased by 17%, from 729 to 852

-• The percentage of people waiting less than 26 weeks to start therapy fell from 70 per cent to 57 per cent
+• The percentage of people waiting less than 26 weeks to start therapy fell from 70% to 57%

 Sara Moseley added: “Being able to access help and support for your mental health is absolutely crucial in terms of getting well, and staying well.
 When you are having problems with your mental health, you need support quickly.
 To be told you have to wait for more than six months is very concerning and can lead to your mental health getting worse.